DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/tooltip.md

 ### Tooltip.ContentProps

-Describes properties passed to a component that renders the tooltip content.
+Describes properties passed to a component that renders the tooltip's content.

 Field | Type | Description
 ------|------|------------
-text | string | A text of the component. targetItem | [SeriesRef](./event-tracker.md#seriesref) | An item for which the tooltip is displayed.
+text | string | The component's text. targetItem | [SeriesRef](./event-tracker.md#seriesref) | An item for which the tooltip is displayed.